-The Threat Stack Vulnerability Assessment runs daily and analyzes all packages against the more than 2 million Common Vulnerabilities and Exposures (CVE) listed in the National Vulnerability Database (NVD) run by the National Institute of Standards and Technology (NIST).
-At the end of the assessment, Threat Stack shows you a list of vulnerable packages, associated CVE, and impacted servers.
+Threat Stack runs a daily Vulnerability Assessment that analyzes all installed packages against the Common Vulnerabilities and Exposures (CVE) listed in the National Vulnerability Database (NVD) run by the National Institute of Standards and Technology (NIST).

 For each vulnerability, the severity score is based on the Common Vulnerability Scoring System v2 (CVSS v2) used by the NVD.
 The severity can be high (H), medium (M), or low (L) as determined by NVD.

-For more information see the NVD Frequently Asked Questions or A Complete Guide to the Common Vulnerability Scoring System v2 on first.org.
+For more information see the NVD Frequently Asked Questions or A Complete Guide to the Common Vulnerability Scoring System v2.

-Threat Stack runs an assessment when an agent is first installed and then runs daily assessments starting at 12am UTC.
-You can subscribe to a daily vulnerability assessment email report.
-To enable these reports, navigate to the Notifications Settings section on the Settings page.
+You can subscribe to a daily vulnerability report email.
+To enable these reports, navigate to the Notifications Settings section on the General Settings tab of the Settings page.